 The congregation grew rapidly.
 When Mother Theresa died in 1888, she was survived by almost 2,000 sisters.
 Presently there are over 3,000 Holy Cross Sisters serving on five continents.

 Mother Theresa “wanted to send her daughters to the people of the New World…” and actively corresponded with a priest in Wisconsin, but the possibility of sending sisters never materialized during her lifetime.
 Mother Aniceta Regli, a successor of Mother Theresa, inherited her “enthusiasm for America.”
 In 1912, as a response to the request of Bishop V. Wehrle OSB, she was able to send sisters to staff a hospital in Dickinson, North Dakota.
 A few years later the sisters were invited to manage the hospital in Breese, Illinois.
-In 1923 city leaders invited Holy Cross Sisters to Merrill, Wisconsin, and in 1926 the sisters dedicated Holy Cross Hospital, now Ministry Good Samaritan Health Center.
+In 1923 city leaders invited Holy Cross Sisters to Merrill, Wisconsin, and in 1926 the sisters dedicated Holy Cross Hospital.

 Local women joined the Holy Cross Sisters and along with working in the three hospitals they taught in grade schools, high schools, and colleges.
 They also worked in an orphanage and continued to expand and serve in various ministries throughout the United States.
 The “Mission Territory” was made a province in 1954.